nullfame/rabona-deputy/README.md

 * `blocked` tells you who is blocked or injured
 * `scout` scouts a single player, returns transaction id
 * `scout [number]` scouts `${number}` players, returns all transaction ids
+* `unblock` heals and unblocks any blocked players

 ## 🚀 Deployment